sftcd/openssl/esnistuff/README.md

 the h/s does end successfully.
 Behaviour differs if a cleartext SNI was sent or not.
 Surprisingly (for me:-) this also works:

-			$
+			$ ./testit.sh -H ietf.org -c jell.ie

+	by connecting to www.cloudflare.com with a SNI they don't serve and an ESNI they do.
+Not sure what'd be right there TBH but think more about it later.

-TODO: ponder if we need the client to validate the selected cert from the h/s matches the HIDDEN value?
+- TODO: ponder if we need the client to validate the selected cert from the h/s matches the HIDDEN value?
 Probably should.
 Might need to ask CF how they interpret such things too.